 - stop submitting the old EDIFACT entry messages (CUSDEC) and ECI (CUSCAR)

 - stop using the old CusWeb website and EDI gateway operated by B2BE NZ

 - switch to sending WCO3-format messages via TSW Online or the TSW system-to-system gateway.

 Online/real time risk and intelligence (R&I) capability that was originally part of the last major TSW release, was de-coupled from it in July 2016 as more work was required before tools could be deployed.

 Given TSW relies on two years’ worth of data before it can fully distinguish anomalies and patterns, a decision was made to prioritise completion of TSW and complete R&I work in house over a two year period.

 The JBMS programme has been responsible for replacing Customs’ aging computer infrastructure and linking Customs’ and MPI’s computer systems.
 It has also seen sophisticated offline risk and intelligence tools delivered in 2015.
 These tools enabled Customs, MPI and Immigration to form a joint-border analytics group, to use data modelling techniques to identify border risk and target interventions.

-Benefits of $78million had been realized from JBMS as of February 2017.
-More than $530 million in benefits will be realized from the JBMS programme over a 15 year timeframe.
+Benefits of $78 million had been realised from JBMS as of February 2017.
+More than $530 million in benefits will be realised from the JBMS programme over a 15 year timeframe.